 As a child, I wanted to be normal, like everyone else without a disability.
 I wanted to walk properly and without a limp, I wanted to be able to walk heel-toe.
 I was constantly checking the heel on my left shoe, to see how it was wearing down, and would get cross with myself, because it looked and wore differently to my right.

 When I crayoned outside the lines, I would throw the colouring sheet in the bin and start again.
 The outlines on my handwriting were never formed properly because they were inconsistent and too small.
 I’m lucky that need for perfection didn’t spill over into anything else.

 My being a perfectionist seemed to be centred around my anger, not so much around me.
 I believe I have a form of OCD, which co-exists through cerebral palsy.
 Chasing perfection all the time, can be exhausting.

-It’s an impossible quest, one that ends with disappointment every time, because no one can expect to continue to be the best all the time.
-The bar on perfection will always be raised.
-The boundaries will always be moved; it’s not something that will always be in our grasp.
+It almost becomes an impossible quest, one that may end with disappointment, because no one can expect to be the best all the time.
+The bar will always be raised.
+Perfection may not always be within our grasp.

 Having to chase perfection can be a stressful burden.
 Having to keep up standards is stressful enough and being the best at something, is better than being the best at everything.